BlackBeard085/x1console/README.md

 ### Publish Validator

-Option 9 allows you to custamize your validator seen on x1val.online.
+Option 9 allows you to customize your validator seen on x1val.online.
 You can create a custom name, set an icon/image and also link any webpage to your validator.
 The console will prompt you for:
 - The name you wish to give to your validator.
 - The web URL tied to your validator, such as your X account.
 - An image you wish to use as an icon for your validator.